IIBMErs/1st-IIBM-Networking-2020/index.md

 ### Breakout room proposal
 Fill this [Form](https://docs.google.com/forms/d/e/1FAIpQLSdTSCjS7YmxSmdnOpQmdK1ITtFL1jdc9MRECXo1LQPaGOesng/viewform?usp=sf_link)

 A breakout room is a discussion room about presentations topics.
-Its uses are ment to be questions about presentations, relaxed and informal discussion about the topic and topic future.
-Breakout rooms will count with moderators that will stay in that room and other assistants can explore, join and stay in all available rooms.
+Its uses are ment to be questions about presentations, relaxed and informal discussion about the topic and its future.
+Breakout rooms will count with moderators that will stay in that room and assistants that can explore, join and stay in all available rooms.

 ### Workshop proposal
 Fill this [Form](https://docs.google.com/forms/d/e/1FAIpQLSdwE-EEdabz2bOLFyW4XRdaN6SfaduGyjFfPWKT8UmeJLoMKA/viewform?usp=sf_link)